Chris Sale And White Sox Both Win With New Contract

 Like us on Facebook here

 Posted on March 20, 2013, in MLB Payroll and Contracts, MLB Player Profiles, The Rest: Everything Baseball and tagged @brianm731 on twitter, AL ALL-Star Appearances, al central, AL Cy Young Voting, Brian Madsen, chicago white sox, chris sale, detroit tigers, don cooper, evan longoria, gavin floyd, jerry reinsdorf, joe mauer, john danks, jose quintana, justin morneau, justin verlander, kansas city royals, randy johnson, rick hahn, us cellular field, zack greinke.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Chris Sale And White Sox Both Win With New Contract.